Skip to main content

 You can use extensions as follows for more fine-grained control over when Subscriptions execute.
 To confirm if your Subscriptions are executing, navigate to https://app.medplum.com/Subscription/<id>/event to view related AuditEvents.

-Subscriptions for "create"-only events
+Subscriptions for "create"-only or "update"-only events

 To restrict the FHIR Subscription to only execute on "create", use the https://medplum.com/fhir/StructureDefinition/subscription-supported-interaction extension with valueCode of create: